ukwa/webarchive-discovery/README.md

 The primary goal of this project to provide full-text search for our web archives.
 To achieve this, the warc-indexer component is used to parse the (W)ARC files and, for each resource, it posts a record into a cluster of Apache Solr servers.
 We then use client facing tools that allow researchers to query the Solr index and explore the collections.

+[Serial Figure]

-Currently, our experimental front-end is based on Drupal Sarnia, but we are starting to build our own, called 'shine', that is more suited to the needs of our users.
+Currently, our experimental front-end is based on Drupal Sarnia, but we are starting to build our own, called [shine](https://github.com/ukwa/shine), that is more suited to the needs of our users.

 For moderate collections, the stand-alone warc-indexer tool can be used to populate a suitable Solr server.
 However, we need to index very large collections (tens of TB of compressed ARCs/WARCs, containing billions of resources), and so much of the rest of the codebase is concerned with running the indexer at scale.
 We use the ‘warc-hadoop-recordreaders’ to process (W)ARC records in a Hadoop Map-Reduce job that posts the content to the Solr servers.